IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Sign up

-Charitable giving in hawai'i
+Charitable Giving in Hawai'i

-Approved United States Tax Court Clinical, Student Practice & Calendar Call Program
+Clinical, Student Practice and Calendar Call Program

 MISSION

-• Located on the Hawaiian island of Oahu, at 1001 Bishop Street, the clinic was first managed by a local resident who is owed an incredible debt of gratitude for her devotion and determination, which furthered the mission of the Hawai'i Federal Tax Clinic during its formative years.
+• Located on the Hawaiian island of Oahu, at 1001 Bishop Street, the clinic was first managed by a local resident who is owed an incredible debt of gratitude for her devotion and determination, which furthered the mission of the Free Tax Clinic during its formative years.
 A search is now on for a new clinic director.
 See below.

 • The Low-Income Taxpayer Clinic (LITC) Program is a matching federal grant program that provides up to $200,000 per year to qualified organizations to represent low-income taxpayers in controversies with the IRS and provide education and outreach to taxpayers who speak English as a second language (ESL).
 Qualified organizations include, among others, academic institutions and nonprofit organizations throughout the U.S. that must meet the goals of the program.
-The Hawai'i Federal Tax Clinic was not funded by TAS for 2022, 2023 and 2024.
+The Free Tax Clinic was not funded by TAS for 2022, 2023 and 2024.
 However, the following services were provided during 2022, 2023 and 2024:

 • Provide pro bono representation on behalf of low-income taxpayers in tax disputes with the Internal Revenue Service (IRS) and the United States Tax Court, including audits, appeals, collection matters, and federal tax litigation.
 We also help taxpayers respond to the IRS and correct account problems.